-5.4 I'm a recipient of a VISTA Support (S&T) or VISTA Program grant, Public Health AmeriCorps grant, or September 11th Day of Service grant.
+5.4 I'm a VISTA sponsor who receives a VISTA support or program grant.
 The "Grantee Share" column of my grant budget reflects staff salaries.
-Do I have to conduct an NSCHC for staff whose salaries are reflected solely on the "Grantee Share" column of the grant budget and paid entirely from non-federal funds?
+Do I have to conduct an NSCHC for staff whose salaries are reflected solely on the "Grantee Share" column of the VISTA grant budget and paid entirely from non-AmeriCorps funds?
+(Updated 1/31/23)